DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: DSAC-C: Constrained Discrete Soft-Actor Critic

 \subsection{Mean Constrained Soft-Actor Critic}

 Recall that the MaxEnt method in \cref{max_ent_method}, allows for constraints to be placed to the maximum entropy objective.
-Following this, we propose that the expected characteristic constraints to be computed from the critics and the arbitrary function to be chosen as the Q-value estimates.
-Using the surrogate critic policy, the expected mean value targets for state-action pair $s_t, a_t$ can be computed from the critics batch wise as $\mu_\theta = \E_{Q_\theta}[Q_\theta(s_{t}, a_{t}) ]$.
-Therefore, the computed constraints can be added to \cref{cont_actor_update} with the newly proposed update for the mean constrained soft actor given by the following objective function:
+Using the surrogate critic policy, we propose the constraints to be the expected mean value targets for each state-action pair $s_t, a_t$ computed batch wise from the critics as $\mu_\theta = \E_{Q_\theta}[Q_\theta(s_{t}, a_{t}) ]$.
+The computed constraints are appended to \cref{cont_actor_update} with the newly proposed update for the mean constrained soft actor given by the following objective function:

 where the predicted probabilities of the actor and Q-values are used to compute it's expected mean given as $\E_{Q_\phi} [Q_\theta(s_{t}, a_{t})]$ which is minimized against the critic's mean. $\lambda_1$ is the respective Lagrange multiplier for the mean constraint which can be computed numerically e.g. using Newton Raphson method for each given state sample per minibatch.
 Consequently, using the objective function in \cref{mean_actor_update}, the new policy for the mean constrained actor is given as: